SFCMS Clubs & Activities

 - To make Science education more exciting so more students will enroll in Science courses and engage in other Science activities like Science reading, fairs, meetings, and field trips.

-- To promote high levels of achievement and a commitment to excellence and to demonstrate that American students can perform at levels that surpass expectations of even practicing scientists and engineers.
+- To promote high levels of achievement and a commitment to excellence and to demonstrate that American students can perform at levels that surpass the expectations of even practicing scientists and engineers.

 - To attract more students, particularly females and minorities, to professional and technical careers in Science, Technology, and Science teaching.